FCOO/device-modernizr/README.md

 ## Usage

 ### ModernizrDevice-object (modernizr-device.js)
-Collects a number of difference values regarding the device and screen using [Modernizr] and [mobile-detect.js]
+Collects a number of difference values regarding the device and screen

 (Try to) calculate a `scale` (percent) that is the scaling needed for `<button>` and other html-elements to be displayed in the same physics size as on a 20'' desttop screen with a resolution of 1366x768 pixel.
 Can be changed by setting the `options.referenceScreen`